 You will report to a named contact and if you are unable to work on an agreed date due to illness, you should inform this contact as well as York Internships.
 If you are undertaking a summer vacation internship you will be invited to attend a briefing session at the end of Semester 2 with the York Internships team.
 If you have any questions or concerns before or during your internship, please contact York Internships.

-You will be paid no less than £10.90 per hour (some internships do offer more and this will have been indicated on the vacancy description).
+You will be paid no less than £12.00 per hour.
 This will be paid to you directly by the University who invoice the employer at a later date.

 You will need to complete weekly timesheets via Dashboard and payments will be made on a monthly basis in line with the University payroll.
 Please note that all payments relating to internships are subject to on costs (NI, tax and pension where appropriate).